SvenMichaelKlose/bender/SYNTAX.md

 ## Local labels

 Labels may be defined more than once.
-But that'll give you errors…
+But that will give you errors…

 ```